KurtSanders/STBitBarApp-V2/README.md

 ## Section 3: Setting up BitBar and ST Plugin

+> *In Version V4, these manual steps below are now automated in [Section 1 Installation](https://github.com/KurtSanders/STBitBarApp-V2#section-1-installation).
+If you prefer the manual install method, follow the steps below.*

 ### Example Directory Structure of the BitBar Plugin Folder

 <img src=https://raw.githubusercontent.com/KurtSanders/STBitBarApp-V2/master/Images/BitBarFolder.jpg width="600"/>

 1. Required: You **must download** and install the core [BitBar app](https://github.com/matryer/bitbar/releases/tag/v1.9.2) on your Mac.  *This program is required to allow ST BitBar SmartApp to access the top menubar on the Mac.*